noamross/balleRs/inst/finding_CRAN_authors.md

 ------------------------------------------------------------------------------

-I've put this function as the start of a package called "balleRs" on github
+I've put this function as the start of a package called ["balleRs" on github](https://github.com/noamross/balleRs).
+I want to add a bunch of other tools to find poweR users on the web, such as scraping the R-help archives, Stack Overflow, and Cross-Validated.
+Next: Bioconductor authors!